 Motion picture and television piracy is extensive in many parts of the world, including South America, Asia and certain Eastern European countries, and is made easier by technological advances and the conversion of content into digital formats.
 This trend facilitates the creation, transmission and sharing of high-quality unauthorized copies of content on packaged media and through digital formats.
 The proliferation of unauthorized copies of these products has had and will likely continue to have an adverse effect on LG Studios' business, because these products may reduce the revenue LG Studios receive from LG Studios' products.
-LG Studios' ability to protect and enforce its intellectual property rights is subject to certain risks and, from time to time, LG Studios encounters disputes over rights and obligations concerning intellectual property, including claims that LG Studios has misappropriated, infringed, or otherwise violated the intellectual property or similar rights of third parties.
-LG Studios cannot provide assurance that LG Studios will prevail in any intellectual property disputes or related legal proceedings.
+LG Studios' ability to protect and enforce its intellectual property rights is subject to certain risks and, from time to time, LG Studios encounters disputes over rights and obligations concerning intellectual property.
+LG Studios cannot provide assurance that LG Studios will prevail in any intellectual property disputes.